nixworks/public/news/2006/11/3/index.md

 _Context: Bob Ney, Jack Abramoff, Ohio, United States House of Representatives_

 ### [ The U.S. National Transportation Safety Board states that a stiff wind blew the plane carrying New York Yankees pitcher Cory Lidle off-course and into an apartment building in New York City. ](/news/2006/11/3/the-u-s-national-transportation-safety-board-states-that-a-stiff-wind-blew-the-plane-carrying-new-york-yankees-pitcher-cory-lidle-off-cour.md)
-_Context: Cory Lidle, National Transportation Safety Board, New York City, New York Yankees, United States, into an apartment building_
+_Context: Cory Lidle, National Transportation Safety Board, New York City, New York Yankees, U.S., into an apartment building_

 ### [ The World Meteorological Organisation reports that greenhouse gases in the atmosphere reached a record high in 2005 and are still increasing. ](/news/2006/11/3/the-world-meteorological-organisation-reports-that-greenhouse-gases-in-the-atmosphere-reached-a-record-high-in-2005-and-are-still-increasin.md)
 _Context: World Meteorological Organisation, greenhouse gases_